jeetshah30/jeetshah30/README.md

 - Integrated **Google TTS APIs** to automate voice generation for accessibility use cases.
 - Developed modular **data ingestion scripts** to support both structured (SQL, CSV) and unstructured (PDF, TXT) sources.

-**Freelance Data Analyst (Remote)**
-As a freelancer, I collaborated with small businesses and startups to transform their data operations:
-- Built **interactive Power BI and Tableau dashboards** for marketing and sales analytics.
-- Automated **data pipelines** using Python and SQL, enabling near real-time business reporting.
-- Designed **KPI frameworks and forecasting models** to support growth planning and budget decisions.

 #### 🎓 Academic Projects
 **Warehouse Operations Monitoring System**
 - Designed and implemented a scalable **MySQL data warehouse** for 500K+ daily transactions.